Textualize/textual-web/README.md

 # textual-web

-Textual Web is an application to publish [Textual](https://github.com/Textualize/textual) apps and terminals on the web.
+Textual Web publishes [Textual](https://github.com/Textualize/textual) apps and terminals on the web.

 Currently in a **prototype** stage (pre-beta), but available for testing.

 ## Getting Started

-Textual Web is a Python application.
-But you don't need to be a Python developer to run it.
+Textual Web is a Python application, but you don't need to be a Python developer to run it.

 The easiest way to install Textual Web it is via [pipx](https://pypa.github.io/pipx/).
 Once you have pipx installed, run the following command: